Istanbul Food Guide

 Photo credit: Fasuli

-Fasuli has 5 branches in Istanbul, and they claim to serve the best kuru fasülye in the whole world.
-We agree that their bean stew is one of the best in Istanbul.
+Fasuli has several branches across Istanbul and claims to serve the best kuru fasülye in the world.
+We agree their bean stew is one of the best in Istanbul.

-You will also find many other dishes here, such as rice wrapped with anchovies that are oven-baked will convert you into a seafood fan.
-Further, though we’re huge fans of the soups at Fasuli, we still fantasize about the lentil soup and black cabbage soup with corn and red beans.
+You will find plenty else here too, like oven-baked rice wrapped in anchovies that may convert you into a seafood fan.
+We are also big fans of the soups, especially the lentil soup and the black cabbage soup with corn and red beans.

 Address: Molla Gürani, Adnan Menderes Blv.
 No:103, 34093 Fatih